shubham-er/Hackaton-Pineapple/README.md

 # Hackaton-Pineapple

+1. Login to your IBM pack for data plateform and create a new project.

-1. Load NSE_classification.xlsx in dataset
+2. Load NSE_classification.xlsx in dataset.

+3. Create watson studio notebook from file and use Trade_Settlement.ipynb.

-2. Change path and ibm_api_key_id of object storage bucket in notebook where you see below lines
+4. Change path and ibm_api_key_id of object storage bucket in notebook where you see below lines

 The following code accesses a file in your IBM Cloud Object Storage.
 It includes your credentials.